dave91x/agnostic_base/README.md

 along with setting up the database schema.

 ### Mac OSX Docker Desktop "fix" for redis container
+If you are running Docker Desktop on Mac OSX, after you start Docker Desktop, but **before** you start your full cluster, you will want to execute the following in the terminal:

+    docker run -ti --privileged ubuntu /bin/bash

+This will drop you into a bash shell in an Ubuntu container, where you will do:

+    echo never | tee /sys/kernel/mm/transparent_hugepage/enabled
+    echo never | tee /sys/kernel/mm/transparent_hugepage/defrag
+    exit

+If you have to restart Docker Desktop (or your machine), you will need to do this again.

 ### Things on the horizon
 * Initial database schema